You don’t need to wait until spring cleaning to declutter. Anytime is a good time to start.

 Go through your kitchen cabinets and seek out appliances you have more than one of, as well as those you rarely, if ever, use.
 Chances are you have too many gadgets.
 You probably don’t need six spatulas or a billion Tupperware containers.
 Downsize to what you actually use on a regular basis.

-5. The Soup that Expired Two Years Ago
+5. The Soup that Expired 2 Years Ago

 While you’re in the kitchen, clean out your pantry.
 Toss anything that’s expired (check your spices too) and wipe down your shelves before putting the rest of your still-edible items back.
 Donate canned food you don’t think you’ll eat (and isn’t expired) so it goes to good use.